fsantanna-uerj/serrapilheira/Submissao/final.md

 the clock remains active, since the hardware still has to count time somehow.
 The language also guarantees that after it awakes, the program must reach another await statement in finite time in order to sleep again.
-It does so by refusing infinite loops at compile time.
+It does so by refusing non-awaiting infinite loops at compile time.
 Céu also supports logical parallelism to handle multiple events concurrently.
 In this case, the runtime chooses the best standby mode that contemplates and awakes from all events.